Your right to appeal

 From our vantage point, your appeal should be handled in a two-part process.
 First, we analyze your legal issues, the existing case law, and your objectives to determine your likelihood of success on appeal.
 Then we have a meeting to discuss our findings and propose a solution moving forward.

 The Arizona courts have a more than 100 page guide for handling an appeal on your own.
 We do not recommend that you represent yourself in an appeal.
 We recommend you work with an experienced attorney because appellate law is research, rule, and procedurally very specific.
 It takes a high degree of training and experience to handle appeals.
-Nevertheless, here is a link to the guide and below you will find a flow chart that describes the appellate process.
+Nevertheless, here is a link to the guide and you will also find a flow chart that describes the appellate process.

 Key Terms for Family Law Appeals: